 You will be looking at a $1000 bill to fit out a four-bedroom home under new smoke alarm laws.

-Brisbane Electrician Andrew Zillman from Zillman Electrical said it would cost about $200 for each alarm, which will be required in each bedroom, each hallway outside bedrooms and other parts of the home.
+Brisbane Electrician Andrew Zillman from Zillman Electrical said it would cost between $100 to $200 for each alarm, depending on the brand you choose, which will be required in each bedroom, each hallway outside bedrooms and other parts of the home.

-The shift to the interconnected photoelectric smoke alarms was legislated after the tragic Slacks Creek fire in Logan claimed 11 lives.
+The shift to the interconnected photoelectric smoke alarms was legislated after the tragic Slacks Creek fire in Logan claimed 11 lives, in August 2011.